Prancing Pony Farm Maremma Sheepdogs and Mini Dairy Goats

 And I for one prefer science over urban legends.
 What about you?

-**Disclosure - I am one of the Admins on a Maremma Sheepdog training and discussions Facebook group called Maremma Sheepdog Open Forum so maybe it seems a bit ironic that I am warning people to not get their training advice on Facebook.
+**Disclosure - I am the Admin on a Maremma Sheepdog training and discussions Facebook group called Maremma Sheepdog Open Forum so maybe it seems a bit ironic that I am warning people to not get their training advice on Facebook.
 However our group is science based and run by people with real training and experience with the breed.
-The admins all have businesses as Maremma breeders and/or trainers and have invested in professional training and education on the breed and on dog training and behavior.
-We have our own websites and blogs where we do most of our writing about the breed, with social media used as a way to educate and encourage those who love the breed, but not as our main or only platform.
 We do not allow the promoting of unscientific claims or urban legends on our group or anything that harms or endangers dogs.
-Our mission is to make the world a better and safer place for Maremmas, their owners and the livestock they guard through true education and encouragement.
-Our group is the only place on Facebook I recommend for training advice.
+The mission of the group is to make the world a better and safer place for Maremmas, their owners and the livestock they guard through true education and encouragement.
+My group is the only place on Facebook I recommend for training advice.

 **I posted this on Facebook and as usual, got some pushback from people.
 There were a few comments as well as a long private conversation I had with someone today about the post so I wanted to clarify something that came up.
 When I refer to “The Shepherd Way” it has ABSOLUTELY nothing to do with how real shepherds in Italy managed their dogs or still do.
 What I am referring to is Americans who cherry pick aspects of what I have been told Italian shepherds did/do without doing the whole thing.